Grades of A, A-, B+, B, B-, C+, C are equivalent to a CR grade.

 Grades of C-, D+, D, D-, F are equivalent to an NC grade.

-Academic Senate recently passed temporary changes to policy that will allow for the expanded use of the Credit/No Credit grading basis for Fall 2020, Spring 2021 and Summer 2021.
-In addition, the Office of the Registrar will update all F grades to a grade of NC for these same semesters.
+Academic Senate passed temporary changes to policy that allowed for the expanded use of the Credit/No Credit grading basis for Fall 2020, Spring 2021.

 Grades of CR or NC are not included in your GPA calculation; however, you earn the units if a grade of CR is assigned.